sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 Now open a program called "GPG Keychain" (it should be part of the GPG Suite we installed earlier).
 In the top-left, click the "Import" button and select the master public key file you just downloaded.

 If you successfully imported the key, you should get a message to that effect.

+Now, if the KeePassXC website is compromised, this public key could be compromised as well.
+To mitigate this risk, you can import the KeePassXC's public by [other methods found here](https://keepassxc.org/verifying-signatures) and make sure it's the same public key we got above.

 ### 3. Download the GPG signature of your KeePassXC Release